-This environmental review and study process is being conducted consistent with the National Environmental Policy Act (NEPA) and the State of California is conducting review under the California Environmental Quality Act.
-Public NEPA scoping for the Secretarial Determination process was conducted during summer 2010.
-Information on the studies and NEPA process can be found at the website KlamathRestoration.gov.
+This environmental review and study process is being conducted consistent with the National Environmental Policy Act (NEPA) and the State of California is conducting review under the California Environmental Quality Act (CEQA).
+Public NEPA scoping for the Secretarial Determination process was conducted during summer 2010 and numerous public meetings regarding the Agreements and the environmental review process have been held within local Klamath basin communities.